It’s more than just a job… it’s your future.

-Summer internships at NCPTT provide students and recent graduates an opportunity to undertake laboratory or field research in archeology, architecture, engineering, collections management, historic landscapes, and materials science.
+Summer internships at NCPTT provide students and recent graduates an opportunity to undertake laboratory or field research in archeology, architecture, engineering, collections management, historic landscapes, materials science, or web and media.
+We encourage applicants to contact NCPTT, program chiefs to discuss potential research projects.

 What do interns do?

-Interns work in one of our four program areas:
+Interns work in one of these program areas:

 Projects vary from year to year but may include historic resource documentation, hands-on research, data collection, materials and product testing, or testing new technologies.